mlrepa/project-1-git/3-git-remote.md

 GitLab docs: [Clone a repository](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#clone-a-repository)

-1. Authenticate with GitLab by following the instructions in the SSH documentation.
-2. Go to your project’s landing page and select Clone.
-Copy the URL for Clone with SSH.
-3. Open a terminal and go to the directory where you want to clone the files.
+1. Open a terminal and go to the directory where you want to clone the files.
-4. Copy this repo gGit SSH url (REPO_URL) and clone the repo
+2. Copy this repo Git SSH url (REPO_URL) and clone the repo
 ```
 git clone REPO-URL
 ```